A1300.05 Strategic Planning

 • Competitive Advantage – helps enhance market position and sustainability.

-This procedure outlines the steps and responsibilities involved in the development and execution of Shawnee College’s strategic plan.
+This operating standard outlines the steps and responsibilities involved in the development and execution of Shawnee College’s strategic plan.

 Roles and Responsibilities